-- It difficult to change the small batteries in the daily life.
+- It is difficult to change the small batteries in daily life.

 - Many people want to reduce the numbers of battery that will help to reduce in landfills.

-- Have vision loss that makes to difficult to put the batteries properly day in day out.
+- Have vision loss that makes it difficult to put the batteries properly day in day out.

 Which Rechargeable Option is Right for You?

-When it comes to making a right decision than most get double minded.
+When it comes to making the right decision than most get double minded.
 But as per our research Lithium-ion technology is easy to use and they only required to charge only one time a day.
-For those who are not considered with a sealed case, a lithium-ion rechargeable hearing aid is the best choice available in the market.
+For those who are not considered with a sealed case, a lithium-ion rechargeable hearing machine is the best choice available in the market.

-However, the silver-zinc batteries from ZPower technology provide the similar charging time as needed for a day long duration.
-Hearing impaired individuals who want to rid of the continuously changing old disposable hearing aids can convert their hearing aid by consulting the ZPower list of compatible devices.
+However, the silver-zinc batteries from ZPower technology provide a similar charging time as needed for a day long duration.
+Hearing impaired individuals who want to rid of the continuously changing old disposable hearing aids can convert their hearing device by consulting the ZPower list of compatible devices.